kdeldycke/kevin-deldycke-blog/content/posts/moving-wordpress-blog-to-another-domain.md

 done it.

-Before going further, backup everything, and be ready to revert back to your original situation at any moment !
+Before going further, backup everything, and be ready to revert back to your original situation at any moment!
 What works for me will not necessary works for you...

 To play nice with your visitors, you can